qaisjp/openframe/README.md

 ![logo](http://code.google.com/p/openframe/logo?cct=1329042490&noddy=get.png)

-openFrame is a fully OOP MTA framework.
+openFrame is a fully OOP MTA framework, built in Moonscript and built with Meta.py.
 It allows you to make your scripts cleaner and easier.
-Inspired by GUIClasses, the original form of classes is easy to learn and use.
+Originially inspired by GUIClasses, the original form of classes is easy to learn and use.
-It uses advanced features of LUA and extends it.
+It uses advanced features of Lua and extends its functionality

 Use it, when you want to:
 =========================